fengm/geoengine/vct/run_vct.md

 # Update

 ## 01/24/2016
-* record corrdinates of the corners of the orignal Landsat SR image in <scene_id>_ext.txt (include scene ID and UTM zone no.)
+* record coordinates of the corners of the original Landsat SR image in <scene_id>_ext.txt (include scene ID and UTM zone no.)
-* reformated files name to include sensor type and mission number
+* reformatted files name to include sensor type and mission number
 * assign -10000 to SLC-off gap pixels
 * support Landsat 8 OLC data
 * performance improved on common area searching